Why Smartphones Can’t Stream Two Videos or Play Two Sounds at the Same Time

 Specialized Apps

 There are third-party apps that can enable more complex audio mixing or allow for multiple video streams in niche scenarios.
 However, these apps often require specific configurations, may not work seamlessly with all devices, and could lead to reduced performance or usability.
+Users interested in exploring this route should be prepared for a trial-and-error process and potential compromises in app stability.

 Conclusion